mattermost/docs/source/install/deprecated-features.rst

   - All Mattermost-supported plugins are updated to the latest versions.
   - Any other plugins have been updated to support React 17.
 See the `Important Upgrade Notes <https://docs.mattermost.com/upgrade/important-upgrade-notes.html>`__ for v7.7 for more information.
 - Disabling Insights for all new instances and for existing servers that upgrade to Mattermost v8.0.
-You can re-enable Insights with an environment variable via ``MM_FEATUREFLAGS_INSIGHTSENABLED=true``.
 - Removing deprecated ``PermissionUseSlashCommands``.
 - Removing deprecated ``model.CommandArgs.Session``.
 - Removing support for PostgreSQL v10.
 The new minimum PostgreSQL version will be v11.